athackst/mkdocs-simple-plugin/mkdocs_simple_plugin/plugin.md

 ### Plugin usage

-Create a `mkdocs.yml` file in the root of your directory and add this plugin to it's plugin list.
+Create a `mkdocs.yml` file in the root of your directory and add this plugin to its plugin list.

 ```yaml
 site_name: your_site_name